Heavy Material – What are they?

-If you need to place concrete, soil, clay, rocks, rubble, bricks, sand, asphalt, ceramic & roofing tiles or other solid heavy materials etc. into a bin the weight is calculated to account for ‘air space’ within the bin.
+If you need to place heavy materials such as concrete, soil, clay, rocks, rubble, bricks, sand, asphalt, ceramic & roofing tiles or other solid heavy materials etc. into a bin the weight is calculated to account for ‘air space’ within the bin.
 The loading guideline does not allow for hand loading, stacking of bricks, pavers, concrete etc. or compacting soils, dirt etc. as this would increase the weight within the bin.
 To explain this a little more, we often say ‘loosely filled’ or ‘as it drops into the bin’!

 - The general guide for heavy materials is ‘1 tonne per cubic metre’ unless additional limits apply.

 In addition to this, please note!

-More inforamtion is available on the ‘Guidelines‘ page or if your unsure please phone us on (07) 3821 3200 and we would be happy to discuss & offer advice on the best solution for your situation.
+More information is available on the ‘Guidelines‘ page or if your unsure please phone us on (07) 3821 3200 and we would be happy to discuss & offer advice on the best solution for your situation.
 Alternatively you can contact us by email or complete a ‘General Enquiry’ through our online booking forms by selecting the ‘General Enquiry‘ tab.
 We’ll respond as soon as practical once we receive your enquiry.